 Experienced landlords are available by phone or in person at our gatherings for brief consultations when questions or problems arise.
 Hard-won information is shared firsthand from member-to-member at no cost.

 The Rental Review is our associations regular magazine.
-It is published six times annually and has up-to-the-minute articles of interest about landlord issues, property management, financial matters, asset protection strategies, collecting money owed by tenants, background screening, eviction issues and other information absolutely necessary for those in the rental or property management business.
+It is published six times annually.
+Has articles of interest about landlord issues, property management, background screening, eviction issues and other information absolutely necessary for those in the rental or property management business.

-The LLA has monthly meetings or classes from September through May, plus other educational and social gatherings to share experiences, ask questions of the experts, meet others with the same interests, find mentors, or be a mentor to others in the rental business.
+The LLA has monthly meetings from September through May, ask questions of the experts, meet others with the same interests, find mentors, or be a mentor to others in the rental business.
 There are usually financial, legal and other professionals from whom to seek advice, support and information at these functions.

 The LLA Board and dedicated LLA members monitor, research, testify, champion and testify on behalf of landlord issues for the LLA membership.
 They have taken the time to be trained and are committed to build relationships with legislators and local elected officials to make certain property management and landlord concerns are addressed personally by frontline, on-the-ground landlords and property managers.